charleskoffler/clprolf/README.md

 COMPATIBILITY WITH OTHER PARADIGMS

+Simol contains role annotations, in order to stay accessible with common interpretations and usage of classes, and for good understanding of the simu_real_world_obj use.
 The kind of objects simu_real_world_obj and simu_comp_worker can be seen as only simu_comp_worker, as simu_real_world_obj is finally a specialized simu_comp_worker in goal of simulation of the real-world.
 The same reasoning is valid for real_world_obj, which are first a kind of "information" object, but an "information" as well.
 So with this observation, we can say that there is only, finally, only simu_comp_worker classes(and only "information"), and this aligns with paradigms that do not differenciate classes.
 So we could see that even in simol, there is one sort of class or structures, like in classical oriented object programming(as well in procedural paradigm).
 In summary, it's quite like simu_real_world_obj would inherit of simu_comp_worker, and as real_world_obj would inherit from information, which is quite like regular object vision.
 This precisions aims to make a bridge with objects existing paradigms and code.